-The Board has full access to all information pertaining to the Group's business affairs to enable the Board to discharge its responsibilities effectively.
+The Board has full access to all information pertaining to the Group's business affairs to enable them to discharge their responsibilities effectively.

 Board meetings are prepared diligently and are structured with a pre-determined agenda.
-Prior to meetings, Board papers, which include operational and financial information, are circulated to the Board members to provide time for the Directors to read and contemplate the issues.
-During the meetings, the management will provide details on each issue raised for discussion or as supplementary information.
+Prior to the meetings, Board papers, which include operational and financial information, are circulated to the Board members to provide time for the Directors to read and contemplate the issues.
+During the meetings, Management will provide details on each issue raised for discussion or as supplementary information.